gatherworkshops/Building-the-Web/_slides/workshop/youtube/videos-html.md

 - Find a video you like
 - Click "Share", then click "Embed"
 - Copy the code, and use it in your site!

-Note:
-Add in a video section too, and include a few YouTube videos.